ErichStyger/mcuoneclipse/Examples/Eclipse/TWR-K60N512_Bare/readme.txt

 readme.txt
 ----------
-This is a 'bare' (no RTOS, no PEx) project for the TWR-K60N512 board.
+This is a 'bare' (no RTOS, no PEx) project for the TWR-K60N512 board and Eclipse Kepler.